 A school demonstrating high state test results is likely to have multiple systems that support high levels of academic achievement.
 These may include a high level of teacher quality, advanced courses, and rigorous academic standards.
 Standardized tests results should be interpreted in the context of other measures of student achievement.

-For more information go to Illinois Standards Achievement Test (ISAT)
+For more information about ISAT, go to Illinois Standards Achievement Test (ISAT)